 Cramer Hall, 328D/317BMilwaukeeWI53201United States of America(414) firstname.lastname@example.org

-Dr. Grych’s primary research interests focus on resilience in children and adolescents, the potential for bystander intervention to reduce sexual and physical violence, and aggression in family and romantic relationships.
+Dr. Grych’s primary research interests focus on understanding factors that promote resilience in children and adolescents, the potential for bystander intervention to reduce sexual and physical violence, and the study and measurement of aggression in family and romantic relationships.

 Ph.D., U of Illinois at Urbana-Champaign, 1991

 At the undergraduate level, Dr. Grych teaches Psychology of Marriage and Family, Introduction to Psychology, and Child Psychopathology.
 At the graduate level, he teaches courses on child psychopathology, models of psychotherapy, and couples/family therapy, and supervises clinical practica.